svetzal/blog-content/posts/2021/2021-07-29-scientific-management.md.md

 date: "2021-07-29"
 ---

 In 1909, Frederick Taylor published a paper entitled The Principles of Scientific Management.
 At this time in history, things got made by artisans.
-It required a great deal of time for the artisan to build a thing, especially complex machines.
+It required a great deal of time for the artisan to build a thing, especially complex things.
 Ironically, the “rule of thumb”, the common sense these artisans applied, was not so common.
 The products created varied greatly in price and quality.

 Taylor proposed that by leveraging the widely available generally unskilled labour force, you could get things done faster and more efficiently.
 The model was that someone who knew the craft could break down the work needed so that even those who didn’t know the craft could do the simple operations.
 He believed that people were motivated by money, and he promoted the idea that “a fair day’s pay for a fair day’s work” would inspire people to work in an organization that operated in this way.

 Optimizing those operations fit well with Taylor’s background in mechanical engineering.
 The notion of “time and motion” studies helped operations understand how they could better utilize people’s time.

 The Canadian Region of the United Auto Workers, known today as Unifor, was formed in 1937.
-My grandfather (union member #8) and his co-workers formed it after the workers’ strike at the GM Oshawa plant that year, following the charter established by workers in the US.
-This information is very hard to find in the history books, because at the time it would have gotten you killed.
-My grandfather and my father were tool and die makers - the makers of the machines that made the machines.
+My grandfather (he had a single-digit union member number) and his co-workers formed it after the workers’ strike at the GM Oshawa plant that year, following the charter established by workers in the US.
+This information is very hard to find in the history books, because at the time it would have gotten you at least beat up, maybe killed.
+My grandfather and my father were tool and die makers - makers of the machines that made the machines.
 Apprenticeship remains the primary means of educating folks in the skilled trades, and university education was uncommon in my family.

 Unions were borne of the need at the time to protect the workers from unsafe working conditions, and to help companies understand what “a fair day’s pay for a fair day’s work” entailed from the perspective of the workers.